botify-labs/simpleflow/docs/src/features/error_handling.md

 * decision: described below
 * retry_wait_timeout: ditto

-The `TaskFailureContext.decision` (nothing in common with SWF's decisions) is set by `on_task_failure`.
+The `TaskFailureContext.decision` (nothing in common with SWF's decisions) should be set by `on_task_failure`.
 It can be:

-* none: continue with default handling (potential retries then abort)
+* none: default value, continue with default handling (potential retries then abort)
 * abort: use default abort strategy
 * ignore: discard the exception, consider the task finished; the future's result may be user-modified
 * cancel: mark the future as cancelled